snimu/blog/contents/mot-scaling/article.md

 ### Tokens vs. Bytes

-In my Tokens vs Bytes (LINK) article, I've named the following points in favor of tokens:
+In my [Tokens vs. Bytes(https://snimu.github.io/2025/03/07/tokens-vs-bytes.html)] article, I've named the following points in favor of tokens:

 - They reduce the sequence length
 - They capture statistics about the training dataset

 The former is obvious: a token is a group of bytes that often appear in human text in the given order, so we can reduce a whole group of bytes into a single token.

 The latter is also a consequence of the fact that tokens are ordered groups of bytes.
 During training, their embeddings are trained to contain a lot of semantically relevant information about the specific ordered group of bytes that they are made up of, which removes the necessity for the transformer to perform that work during inference.
 Basically, the gradients of the model do work during training that the model itself won't have to do a test time, which frees up model capacity.
-I've previously written that Tokens are in the middle of the model (LINK), and during training, that is true.
+I've previously written that [Embeddings are in the middle of the model](https://snimu.github.io/2024/12/24/embeddings-are-in-the-middle-of-the-model.html), and during training, that is true.

 I've also listed the followind disadvantages of tokens: